-John joined the board of the National Treasury Management Agency, Ireland in December 2022 where he is a member of the Audit and Risk Committee.
+John joined the board of the National Treasury Management Agency, Ireland in December 2022 where he is a member of the Investment Committee and Chair of the Remuneration Committee.
 Previously, John served as an Independent Non-Executive Director of National Bank of Greece where he chaired the Remuneration & Human Resources committee and was a member of the Strategy & Transformation committee and the Ethics & Culture committee.
 John also served as the Senior Independent Director and Chair of the Audit Committee of Lombard Risk Management plc.